Maewnic/dms1_blog/posts/first-blog-post.md

 **Task 1 Storyboard**

 ![Task1 Storyboard p1](T1_Storyboard_p1.jpg)
+*Ambient sounds are present the whole video, giving a sense of realism* *A quite beeping sound from the pedestrian crossing.
+Beeping in a slow tempo* *Slow music playing*

 ![Task1 Storyboard p2](T1_Storyboard_p2.jpg)
+*Similar to the page 1*

 ![Task1 Storyboard p3](T1_Storyboard_p3.jpg)
+*This is the important part.
+The slow beep that has been present throughout the montarge switched to a faster beep.
+This time the video will give a sense of rush and busyness.*
+*The music is also in a faster paste*

 ![Task1 Storyboard p4](T1_Storyboard_p4.jpg)
+*Continues from the previous page*
+*A little over midway through this page.
+The beep return back to normal tempo as the start*

 ![Task1 Storyboard p5](T1_Storyboard_p5.jpg)
+*The beep and the music stops once there's a ding sound from the lift.
+Stopping all the tension* *After the lift door opens, the music returns.
+This creates a really strong scene and a dramatic effect*

+#### This is h4
+**30 second sound design task has not been done due to sickness absence**

 ## Maths: